User Defined Functions (UDFs)#

 A UDF can be used just like Expressions, allowing users to express computation that should be executed by Daft lazily.

-To write a UDF, you should use the @udf decorator, which can decorate either a Python function or a Python class, producing either a StatelessUDF or StatefulUDF respectively.
+To write a UDF, you should use the @udf decorator, which can decorate either a Python function or a Python class, producing a UDF.

-For more details, please consult the UDF User Guide
+For more details, please consult the User Guide.

 Creating UDFs#

-@udf Decorator to convert a Python function/class into a StatelessUDF or StatefulUDF respectively
+@udf Decorator to convert a Python function/class into a UDF.

 UDFs allow users to run arbitrary Python code on the outputs of Expressions.